tuxonice/state-machine/README.md

 # state-machine
 An agnostic State Machine PHP Package that provides flexible, framework-independent solution for managing states and transitions

+## State machine components

+Organizations frequently require highly specialized business processes that must be continuously iterated and improved.
+Instead of hardcoding each process or extending the default functionality of a commerce platform, a model-driven approach can be applied.
+The order workflow is defined as a state machine, using discrete states and transitions, and serialized into a JSON representation.
+This JSON model is parsed and executed by the system runtime, removing the need to implement process logic manually in code.

+A separate state machine can be defined for each distinct process within your application.
+For instance, the workflow for handling credit card payments may differ significantly from that of invoice-based orders.
+By modeling each process with its own dedicated state machine, you can tailor the behavior to its specific requirements.
+When a new order is submitted, the system can dynamically select the appropriate state machine from the available set to handle the order lifecycle accordingly.

+### States
+States help track the progress of sales orders throughout their lifecycle.
+They represent various stages in your order processing workflow.

+For example:

+- In build-to-order scenarios, a "Production Complete" state indicates manufacturing is finished
+- For digital products, a "Customer Download Available" state shows when downloads are ready
+- With physical goods, a "Shipped" state confirms that items have been dispatched to customers

+Each state reflects a specific milestone in the order fulfillment process, allowing for better tracking and management.

+A list of state elements can be defined with this simple JSON.
+First, the state has a name that allows referencing the state.

 ## Installation

 - TODO